 The following CV's can be programmed both "normal" (i.e. CV #... = ...) and "incremental".
 "Incremental programming" is especially useful when the proper value cannot be calculated in advance and must be determined by trial, which is often the case with many sound parameters.

-The "Lead CV" in each case is the first of 3 consequential CV's that are edited and shown on the same screen of a ZIMO MX31/MX32 cab during the "incremental programming" procedure.
+The "Lead CV" in each case is the first of a group of 3 CV's, which are edited and displayed together on a ZIMO MX31/MX32 cab during the "incremental programming" procedure.